2010 Land Rover Range Rover Performance

 This performance review was created when the car was new.
 Some links may no longer point to an active page.

 Reviewers say that, when it comes to performance, the 2010 Land Rover Range Rover can pretty much do it all.
-Buyers can choose between two V8 engines, both of which move the big SUV with authority (and the turbocharged engine gives the Range Rover acceleration that rivals some sports cars).
+Buyers can choose between two V8 engines, both of which move the big SUV with authority (and the supercharged engine gives the Range Rover acceleration that rivals some sports cars).
 On-road handling is sedan-smooth, and off-road, reviewers say there are few SUVs that can touch the Range Rover, no matter the terrain.

 - "In addition to being able to travel the autobahn at speeds up to 140 mph, the Range Rover is quite happy chugging along off-road.
 The trails we tackled outside Barcelona were quite impressive and the overall experience was rather relaxing and confidence inspiring." -- Automobile Magazine